-This year we approached our 21-day fast a little differently.
+In 2021, we approached our annual 21-day fast a little differently.
 The first seven days we fasted food with the Daniel Fast.
 The second week we fasted social media.
 The last week of the fast we fasted negative words.

 I encourage you to add fasting to your spiritual disciplines.
+Even if you didn't begin your year with fasting, it's never too late!
+Start now, and finish the last half of the year practicing the discipline of fasting.
 Here are some key reasons why, and what you might expect to see during your journey.

 Daniel 10:12; II Samuel 23:11-12; Mark 14